Angelfire/Home-task/questions.md

 - Styling HOC that applies CSS based on conditions

 ## What's the difference in handling exceptions in promises, callbacks and async… Await?

+Handling exceptions in Promises, callbacks, and async-await differs in terms of syntax and approach, but the underlying concept of error handling remains consistent.

 - Promises: Errors in Promises are caught using .catch() or .then(null, rejectionHandler).
 - Callbacks: Errors in callbacks are typically checked by looking at the error argument.